The Top 20 Most Haunted Places in Massachusetts

 One Angry Spirit

 Whoever it is, employees and visitors have seen her wandering the halls.
-Those who work there claim to have witnessed the sight of poltergeists throwing stock off of shelves, while others claimed to have been touched, or even shoved, by invisible forces.
+Those who work there claim to have witnessed the sight of poltergeists throwing stock off of shelves, while others claimed to have been touched or even shoved, by invisible forces.

 When a ghost is able to cause physical harm to a person, you’re dealing with much more than a spirit.
 This is a poltergeist.
 Only they are able to move objects and touch you.
 What poltergeist this could be, though, is up for debate.

-Some think it could be one of the judges who was responsible for killing the innocent people who were tried and executed during the Salem Witch Trials.
+Some think it could be one of the judges who were responsible for killing the innocent people who were tried and executed during the Salem Witch Trials.
 Others think it could be one of the sheriffs.
 Whoever it is, they are not the type you want to confront.

 They have been known to inflict some serious pain on anyone who gets in their way.
 It would seem they are still not satisfied with the harm they did so long ago.